Business Administration (Behrend)

 These courses provide greater depth of knowledge in the subject areas included.
 This component of the MBA program consists of seven 3-credit courses that cover advanced topics in cost management, managing effective organizations, quantitative methods for business, leadership and ethics, corporate finance, marketing strategy, and strategic management and business policy.

-All students are required to complete the following courses unless they can demonstrate advanced knowledge of the course subject matter through prior course work, extensive experience and/or advanced professional education.
-Students who believe they have knowledge of a required course must submit a written request and documentation describing their knowledge of the course subject matter.
-If approved, the student will substitute an additional elective course for the required course.
+All students are required to complete the following courses unless they can demonstrate advanced knowledge of the course subject matter though prior course work.
+If approved, the student may substitute an additional elective course for a required course.

 All students are required to take 9 credits of elective courses covering advanced topics of their choice.
 MBA students may apply a maximum of 6 credits of approved 400-level course work toward elective requirements.
 Course work at the 400 level must be approved by the director of the MBA program and cannot have been used for another degree.